zainali1234/book-search-recommendation-system/README.md

 # Book Search Recommendation System
-Flask-based web app that allows users to search for books, and get recommendations for their liked books.
+Flask based web app that allows users to search for books, and get recommendations for their liked books.

 Warning: This repository contains large .pkl files used for storing the models and dataset information used for running the recommendation algorithm.
 Be cautious of this before cloning to your system.